 Each student pursuing the Master of Divinity/Christian education degree must complete the 90 semester hours of courses specified in the following chart.
-The Master of Divinity/Christian education degree includes 78 semester hours of required courses and required for all courses in the New Testament Department.
-108 - Mid-America Baptist Theological Seminary
+The Master of Divinity/Christian education degree includes 78 semester hours of required courses and

 12 hours of electives.
-Note: Logos Bible Research Software (Silver edition or above) is
+Note: Logos Bible Research Software (Silver edition or above) is required for all courses in the New Testament Department.